open-mmlab/mmagic/docs/en/migration/data.md

 ## Dataloader

-We update dataloader settings in MMEdit main.
+We update dataloader settings in MMEdit 1.x.
 Important modifications are as following.

 - The original `data` field is split to `train_dataloader`, `val_dataloader` and `test_dataloader`.
 This allows us to configure them in fine-grained.
 For example, you can specify different sampler and batch size during training and test.
 - The `samples_per_gpu` is renamed to `batch_size`.